RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 MPI jobs use multiple cores across different nodes.
 The following submit script will use 80 cores across 2 different nodes.
-Each core will be allocated a default 3 GB of RAM, for a total of 240 Gb for the job.
+Each core will be allocated a default 3 GB of RAM, for a total of 240 GB for the job.

 .. centered:: File mpi.sub